 Fix leaks and drips

-Many old homes are full of drippy faucets and leaky pipes that are doing nothing but wasting precious water and making your bills higher.
+Many old homes for more sustainability are full of drippy faucets and leaky pipes.
+All that are doing nothing but wasting precious water and making your bills higher.
 In many cases, one drippy faucet can waste as much as six gallons of water per day!
 So, take a few minutes to examine your fixtures, upgrade old faucets and minimize your water waste and money waste.

 Invest in low-flow fixtures